 We are growth-focused investors.
-We want to maximise our growth and our leverage.
+We want to maximize our growth and our leverage.

 These are our 2 rules when choosing a property:

 1. It's the land that appreciates.
-We work to get the largest land content (+40%) at the lowest price per square metre.
+We work to get the largest land content (+40%) at the lowest price per square meter.